HamzaHandanagic/SolidPrinciplesInCSharp/README.md

 Benefits: more maintainable, testable, flexible etc.

 Possible downsides: abstraction adds complexity, use of polymorphism and interfaces can introduce a slight runtime performance overhead compared to direct method calls...

+## Liskov Substitution Principle (LSP)

+Definition: Let q(x) be a property provable about objects x of type T. Then q(y) should be true for objects y of type S where S is a subtype of T.

+Simply put, the Liskov Substitution Principle (LSP) states that objects of a superclass should be replaceable with objects of its subclasses without breaking the application.
+We want is to have the objects of our subclasses behaving the same way as the objects of our superclass.

+Inheritance is "IS-A" relationship e.g.: Eagle IS-a bird.
+Properties exhibits "HAS-A" relationships e.g: Address has a city.
+LSP states that the IS-A relationship is insufficient for Object Oriented Design and should be replaced with "IS-SUBSTITUTABLE-FOR" relationship.
+Example that is often being used is example with Rectangle and Square problem.
+Rectangle by definition has four sides and four right angles.
+Similary, square has four equal sides and four right angles.
+In geometry, a square is a rectangle.

+LSP is a subset of Polymorphism.
+LSP says that you can not return new exceptions.

+Covariance, Contravariance concepts: Covariance - if you have a return type that return type should not change.
+In C# this is already default behaviour.
+Contravariance is about input type, same as covariance.
+Preconditions, Postconditions concepts: Preconditions - you can not strenghten them.
+A subclass should not require more or stricter conditions for the method to work properly than its base class.
+The postconditions of a base class method must not be weakened in a subclass.
+A subclass should meet at least the same postconditions as its base class, and it may strengthen them if necessary.